M374LX/alexvsbus-java/README.md

                     1 for 1x window size, 2 for 2x, and 3 for 3x
 --audio-on          Enable audio output
---audio-off         Disable audio output
---resizable         Make the window resizable
+--audio-off         Disable audio output --scanlines-on      Enable scanlines visual effect --scanlines-off     Disable scanlines visual effect --resizable         Make the window resizable
---touch             Enable touchscreen controls, which can also be simulated by
+--touch             Enable touchscreen controls, which can also be simulated
-                    using the mouse
+                    by using the mouse
 ```

+*Note that scanlines are not yet available in a release, only in the main Git
+branch.

 ## Building from source